-Help for European children to resist unhealthy temptationsNovember 30th, 2012 in Health /
+Help for European children to resist unhealthy temptationsNovember 30, 2012 in Medicine & Health / Health

 Children and young people in Europe are exposed to all kinds of fast food, crisps and fizzy drinks – so how can they learn to resist the temptation to indulge?